L1fescape/akenn.org/_posts/2014-09-27-shellshock.markdown

 image: shellshock/header.png
 ---

-When news of Shellshock first broke, the main attack vector was applications running on Apache servers via cgi.
-Now I don't have any apache servers I maintain and if I did I probably wouldn't be running them with CGI (just not my preference).
-However I wanted to try out this bug and I didn't want to do so in a malicious manner; I simply wanted to see what it did.
+When news of Shellshock first broke, the main vector of attack was any application running on an Apache server via cgi.
+I don't run any apache servers anymore, and if I did I probably wouldn't be running them with CGI (just not my preference).
+However, I wanted to try this bug out and I didn't want to do so in a malicious manner; I simply wanted to see what it did.

+Without further ado, let's hack ourselves!

-So let's go create an EC2 instance on AWS and get to work.
+First we'll go create an EC2 instance on AWS.
 My preference is to use Ubuntu because I know it best and I'm able to find solutions to issues I encounter very quickly.

-After our instance is up and running and we've ssh'd into it, the first thing we'll do is see if bash is vulnerable.
+After our instance is up and running we'll ssh into it and check if the default version of bash is vulnerable.

 {% highlight bash %}
-~ ubuntu@ip-10-0-0-153
+$ ssh -l ubuntu [Your IP address] -i ~/.ssh/shellshock.pem
-❯ env X="() { :;} ; echo busted" /bin/bash -c "echo completed"
+$ env X="() { :;} ; echo busted" /bin/bash -c "echo completed"
 busted
 completed
 {% endhighlight %}

 Oh heck yeah, it totally is.

 (Side note: I'm using an old AWS image I made a few months ago.
 I believe Amazon patched bash on all their default images.
-If bash is already patched on your machine my next suggestion is to find a vagrant image that isn't patched yet.
+If bash is already patched on your machine, my next suggestion is to find a vagrant image that isn't patched yet.
 If you can't, leave a comment below.
-I may be able to post a tutorial on how to compile an old, vulnerable version of bash and replace the patched one on your box; for science!)
+I can post a tutorial on how to compile an old, vulnerable version of bash and replace the patched one on your box; for science!)

-Ok next step: installing apache and enabling mod_cgi.
+Ok next step: installing apache and configuring it to use cgi.

 {% highlight bash %}
 sudo apt-get install apache2
 sudo a2enmod cgi
 {% endhighlight %}

+That was easy.
 We need to tell apache when to use cgi.
 We'll do that by adding the following somewhere in the config of a site in our enabled virtual hosts folder (`/etc/apache2/sites-enabled`; in our case the exact file is `/etc/apache2/sites-enabled/000-default.conf`):

 {% highlight apache %}
 ScriptAlias /cgi-bin/ /usr/lib/cgi-bin/